Jurickson Profar Player Props: Rockies vs. Diamondbacks

-Jurickson Profar -- with a slugging percentage of .465 in his past 10 games, including five extra-base hits -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Zac Gallen on the mound, on May 30 at 9:40 PM ET.
+After going 0-for-4 in his most recent game, Jurickson Profar and the Colorado Rockies face the Arizona Diamondbacks (who will start Tommy Henry) at 9:40 PM ET on Wednesday.

-He had a one-hit performance in his previous game (1-for-4) against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.

 Jurickson Profar Game Info & Props vs. the Diamondbacks